karpetrosyan/aioarp/README.md

 If the response is not received, aioarp should throw a `aioarp.NotFoundError` exception.

 This occurs when the default arp request `timeout expires`.
-The timeout is set to 5 by default; in future releases, we will add a parameter to allow you to change that value.
+The timeout is set to 5 by default, but it can be changed by passing the `timeout` argument to the `request` function.

+Without timeout
 ```python
 >>> import aioarp
 >>>